explosion/projects/experimental/ner_spancat_compare/README.md

 | cell_line | 3.29        | 1.91                 | 1.04                     |
 | RNA       | 2.73        | 2.68                 | 1.28                     |

+The table above shows the average span length for each span type, and their corresponding distinctiveness characteristics.
+The latter is computed using the KL-divergence of the span's token distribution with respect to the overall corpus's.
+The higher the number is, the more distinct the tokens are compared to the rest of the corpus.

+These characteristics can give us a good intuition as to how well the SpanCat model identify the correct spans.
+In the case of GENIA, the entities themselves tend to be technical terms, which makes it more distinct and easier to classify.
+Again, we measure distinctiveness not only within the entities themselves (SD), but also in its boundaries (BD).

 Here's some example data:

 ![](./images/sample_00.png)